God is our Refuge and Strength, an ever-present help in trouble. –Psalm 46:1

 Community Support Groups & Grief Resources: Brochures for area resources are located at the Welcome Center.

-WAYS TO GET INVOLVED IN CARING & PRAYING
+WAYS TO GET INVOLVED IN CARE, PRAYER & SUPPORT

 If you would like to send a Card of Support and a little cheer to someone in need, Care Cards are located at the Welcome Center.
 Simply fill a card out, add the members name and leave it at the Welcome Center Desk and it will be addressed, stamped and mailed.